christoftorres/Horus/README.md

 ![](https://img.icons8.com/color/200/bastet.png)

-An analysis tool to detect attacks in Ethereum transactions.
+An analysis tool to detect attacks analysze the flow of stolen assets in Ethereum.

 # Installation Instructions